Srihaas-tech/BionicsCAM/README.md

 Very helpful.
 Very polite.
 Completely useless.

-After several hours of debugging, the Vercel logs finally revealed the real problem.
-At one point, the useful error looked like this:
+Anyways, I spent about 3 hours of my own time tryna debug it, to no avail.
+I asked Claude, it did nothing to help.
+I asked ChangGPT (Deepseek), still nada.
+I asked ChatGPT, nope.
+I gave up, accepted damnation, and looked at the Vercel logs.
+It looked like this:

 ```json
 {